 Company culture: it’s the trending buzzword that all big companies and CEOs are talking about.
+And when they're not talking about culture, companies are implementing performance management software with an aim to boosting that culture.
 In fact, the term “culture” was the most popular word of 2014 according to Merriam Webster’s dictionary.

 One of the most popular reference examples that people think of defining a good organizational culture is Google.
 They are known for their extensive list of perks including free catered meals, fitness classes and gyms, extended time-off, arcades, pool tables, pets - you name it.

 But a good organizational culture is more than just throwing some volleyballs and cracking beers.
 What most people don’t know is that Google created their winning culture based on data and science.
 Their People Operations Department (which is just fancy way to say HR), strictly uses numbers and analytics to maximize performance potential of their employees.